Crate training is one of the most common ways to potty train puppies and keep our shoes safe from new dogs, and with good reason!

 If you’re going to need to leave your dog for a full workday without breaks, look at an exercise pen or baby gate setup.

 Ah, I wish I could tell you!
-Some puppies take to crate training like a fish to water.
+Some puppies can successfully start training exercises at as early as eight weeks, taking to crate training like a fish to water.
 Others take to crate training like… well, a cat to water.

 I’ve heard of new puppies that are crate trained and “holding it” for four hours within a few weeks.
 They almost exclusively come from breeders that started the crate training process when they were young.